ChristinaDCho/Investigation-on-the-Relationship-Between-Calorie-Count-and-Other-Nutritional-Information-of-Recipes/README.md

 |`'sat_fat_pdv'`|float |
 |`'carb_pdv'`|float |

 This is the first few rows of our cleaned dataframe.
+For readability, only the relevant columns have been selected.

 | name                                 |     id |   n_ingredients |   rating |   avg_rating |   calories |   total_fat_pdv |   sugar_pdv |   sodium_pdv |   protein_pdv |   sat_fat_pdv |   carb_pdv |
 |:-------------------------------------|-------:|----------------:|---------:|-------------:|-----------:|----------------:|------------:|-------------:|--------------:|--------------:|-----------:|